What an MLP Knows, When It's a Kernel

 Four operations that follow

 Naming.
 For each unit, find the library symbol whose encoder embedding is nearest to each slot of Wu\mathbf{W}_u.
 The unit’s role is “fire on inputs that look like this (a,op,b)(a, \text{op}, b) triple.”
 No SAE, no probe; the weights of the layer are the dictionary.
-Of the 256256 trunk units in the trained network, 5151 have an operator symbol as the maximiser of their middle-slot prototype Wu(op)\mathbf{W}_u^{(\mathrm{op})}.
+And the dictionary says something five years of superposition results teach you not to expect.
+A polysemantic layer should smear “operator-ness” across everything and concentrate it nowhere; instead, in the paper’s trained network, 5555 of the 256256 trunk units have an operator class as the winner of their middle-slot prototype Wu(op)\mathbf{W}_u^{(\mathrm{op})}, a distinct operator-reading block sitting inside the trunk, visible from the weights alone.

 Ablation by name.
 Identify the units whose prototype matches a category in the named vocabulary.
 Zero those rows.
 By the layer’s kernel structure the rest of the units still fire on their own prototypes; only the targeted ones go silent.
 Specificity is a property of the prototype, not of a probe trained to find it.

 Slot-level surgery.
 Where the unit’s input partitions into named subspaces, the prototype partitions with it.
 Zeroing only the operator-slot subspace of a tagged unit silences the unit’s reading of the operator image while leaving the digit pathways intact.
-This is the difference between “the unit contributes to behaviour XX” and “the unit contributes to behaviour XX specifically through input role rr” — a mechanistic claim activation steering on a black-box MLP cannot make.
+This is the difference between “the unit contributes to behaviour XX” and “the unit contributes to behaviour XX specifically through input role rr”, a mechanistic claim activation steering on a black-box MLP cannot make.

 knock out: